OpenSourceEconomics/respy/doc/source/tutorial.rst

     x, crit_val = estimate(respy_obj)

 This directly returns the value of the coefficients at the final step of the optimizer as well as the value of the criterion function.
 However, some additional files appear in the meantime.
-Monitoring the estimation is best done using **est.respy.info** and more details are in **est.respy.info**.
+Monitoring the estimation is best done using **est.respy.info** and more details are in **est.respy.log**.

 We can now simulate a sample using the estimated parameters, but updating the instance of the *RespyCls* with the parameters returned from the estimation routine.
 ::